 The installation lies at one end of the beautiful landscaped gardens in front of the palace and dates back to the late 1770s and the “modernisation” of Schönbrunn under Empress Maria Theresa.

 A large basin of water sits under a huge stone fountain decorated with figures from Roman mythology.
-At the centre, Neptune stands with the casual insouciance of a God, leaning on his trident and flaunting his not inconsiderable abs.
+At the centre, Neptune stands with the casual insouciance of a God, leaning on his trident and flaunting his not inconsiderable stomach muscles.

 Another sea deity (the Goddess Thetis) kneels before Neptune, who seems disinclined to hear her pleas.
 Tritons (mermen) and sea horses of the large, chomping-at-the-bit kind dominate the rest of the display.
 (Bonus fact: the largest moon of the planet Neptune is called Triton.)

 The Neptune fountain operates from around April to mid-October, depending on the weather and maintenance requirements, with water flowing from 10am to 4pm (at the time of writing).

 If you visit, be sure to take either of the paths leading up the hill to either side of the pool.

-Both paths allow you to slip behind the fountain and look out through the cave…the view of the palace below is quite magnificent and makes for great photos of both the building and landscaped gardens.
+Both paths allow you to slip behind the fountain and look out through a small cave…the view of the palace below is quite magnificent and makes for great photos of both the building and landscaped gardens.

 How to get to the Neptune Fountain